Carsharing

-Carsharing or car sharing (AU, NZ, CA, TH, & US) or car clubs (UK) is a model of car rental where people rent cars for short periods of time, often by the hour.
-It differs from traditional car rental in that the owners of the cars are often private individuals themselves, and the car sharing facilitator is generally distinct from the car owner.
+Carsharing or car sharing (AU, NZ, CA, TH, & US) or car clubs (UK) refers to several models of car rental or car use, where people rent cars for short periods of time, often by the hour.
+Unlike traditional car rental, collecting and returning the vehicle is often self-service through a mobile app and without entering an office or agency.
+It also often differs in the length of hire and the cost structure.
+In some models a commercial company owns the fleet and offers it for member use (business-to-consumer).
+In other models the owners are private individuals who organise as a cooperative or ad hoc grouping, or list their vehicles with a separate car sharing facilitator (peer-to-peer).
 Car sharing is part of a larger trend of shared mobility.